sarahlia/typescript-vue-js-workshop/README.md

 Example: we already have a serverless function ready in the functions folder called `uploadCards.js`.
 This is for writing all of our cards to the database to make life easier, it isn't needed for the main app.
 Netlify will generate an endpoint for this function at `/.netlify/functions/uploadCards`.
 This will be the pattern for any function we make. *(We'll use this path later in the front-end)*.

 Let's start our new serverless function.
+Create a new file in the `functions` directory called `getCards.js`.

 ##### *`functions/getCards.js`*
 ``` javascript